 In response to the Coronavirus (COVID-19) outbreak, the City Manager has declared a local emergency.
 The declaration was ratified by the City Council on March 25, 2020.
 The local emergency declaration is an extra measure taken by the City to ensure that we are well situated to respond to the crisis.
 You may view the resolutions below:

-The City has also activated its Emergency Operations Center.
-This means that the City is devoting significant time to ensure that Hesperia remains transparent, operational, and as safe as possible during these times.
+The City activated its Emergency Operations Center (EOC) during the onset of the pandemic, but has now deactivated the EOC in light of new guidelines and information.
+The City will continue to devote significant time to our emergency preparations to ensure that Hesperia remains transparent, operational, and as safe as possible during these times.

 In support of local business, Hesperia has suspended requirements for portions of city sign ordinance.
 For more information, please visit our Small Business Resources page.

 Does the City of Hesperia have any programs to help families in need?

 Yes.
 On January 19th, the City will be starting an Emergency Housing and Utility Assistance Program and an Emergency Business Assistance Program which will serve Hesperia residents and businesses that qualify on a first-come first-serve basis.

 The City of Hesperia reopened its facilities to the public on May 26th, 2020.
 City facilities will continue to operate its normal business hours.
 To ensure safety for our employees and citizens, the City will require face coverings and social distancing for individuals conducting business within City facilities.
 The City has also installed plexiglass barriers, signs, and designated standing areas to ensure safety for our residents.